Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Tioman (Tioman, Pulau Tioman) is a small island off the east coast of the Malacca Peninsula (Malaysia).
-The island measures 20 by 12 kilometers and is located at a distance of 40 kilometers from the mainland.
+Tioman (Pulau Tioman) is a small island off the east coast of the Malay Peninsula (Malaysia).
+The island measures 20 by 12 kilometers and is located 40 kilometers from the mainland.

-Tourists who have visited Tioman speak about the island in few words: "Paradise!".
-The island is a nature reserve, and the untouched nature on it is carefully preserved (to get to the island, you even need to pay a small fee of 5 ringgit to the reserve fund).
-It is one of the ten cleanest and most beautiful islands in the world.
-The island has many "ideal" virgin beaches, clear mountain rivers and waterfalls.
-There are no parties and nightlife, and time passes slowly.
+Tourists who have visited Tioman describe the island succinctly: "Paradise!"
+The island is a protected area, and its pristine nature is carefully preserved (to enter the island, you even need to pay a small fee of 5 ringgit to the conservation fund).
+It ranks among the top ten cleanest and most beautiful islands in the world.
+The island has many "ideal" virgin beaches, clean mountain streams, and waterfalls.
+There are no parties or nightlife here, and time flows slowly.

-Tourists, first of all, go here to go diving and admire the beauty of nature.
-All year round, diving enthusiasts from all over the world come here to swim with whale sharks and observe underwater life that can not be seen anywhere else in the world.
-You can even safely say that Tioman is a real paradise for divers.
-Visibility under water reaches 35 meters, which allows snorkeling, and the water temperature all year round does not fall below 29 degrees.
-The island is surrounded by a ring of coral reefs and amazes with the diversity and beauty of underwater life.
-Scattered around Tioman are several other small islands, some of which are not at all explored by tourists, and you have a chance to become a "discoverer".
+Tourists primarily come here for diving and to admire the natural beauty.
+Year-round, diving enthusiasts from all over the world come here to swim with whale sharks and observe marine life you can't see anywhere else.
+You could even say that Tioman is a true paradise for divers.
+Underwater visibility reaches 35 meters, making snorkeling possible, and the water temperature never drops below 29 degrees year-round.
+The island is surrounded by a ring of coral reefs and amazes with the diversity and beauty of its underwater life.
+Several smaller islands are scattered around Tioman, some completely unexplored by tourists, giving you a chance to be a "pioneer."

-The infrastructure on the island is not developed, but there is everything you need for recreation.
-Of the 7 villages on the island, not even all have electricity, and only one has an asphalt road-from the airport to the Berjaya Hotel.
+Infrastructure on the island is not developed, but it has everything essential for a vacation.
+Of the 7 villages on the island, not even all have electricity, and there's only one paved road – from the airport to the Berjaya Hotel.
 Some hotels on the island can only be reached by water.

-An excellent gift to the guests of the island was made by the Malaysian government, including the island in the number of duty-free islands.
-In duty-free shops on the island, you can buy alcohol and cigarettes at very low prices, which is very nice, given that in Malaysia, due to high duties, alcohol and cigarettes are very expensive.
+The Malaysian government gave a great gift to the island's visitors by including it among the duty-free islands.
+In duty-free shops on the island, you can buy alcohol and cigarettes at very low prices, which is great considering that alcohol and cigarettes are very expensive in Malaysia due to high duties.

 The island is very rarely visited by Russian tourists.
-Nevertheless, not only independent travelers, but also ordinary tourists can afford to visit it: there are package tours to Tioman Island, the cost of which is quite reasonable.
+Nevertheless, not only independent travelers but also ordinary tourists can afford to visit it: there are package tours to Tioman Island with quite reasonable prices.

 Rawa Island